Site-Using Tips – open only this page – put page into left frame

 FUN intrinsically when a student enjoys the experience because they think the problem-topic is interesting, and their own actions are interesting.
 This will stimulate their curiosity, can inspire a love of learning.

-FUN due to satisfaction when a student anticipates success, and does succeed.
+FUN due to personal satisfaction when a student anticipates success, and does succeed.
 We want to help them develop confidence with a growth mindset.
-One way is to design activities with a “just right” level of challenge, like a good mystery story, so students won't be bored (if too easy) or discouraged (if too difficult), so they will be challenged but will succeed and will enjoy the satisfactions of success. {more about levels}
+One way is to design activities with a “just right” level of challenge, like a good mystery story, so students won't be bored (if too easy) or discouraged (if too difficult), so they will be challenged but will succeed and will enjoy the satisfactions of success. {more about levels} [[ iou – to be engaged in learning (nec?), motivated to learn, view as useful -- zone of proximal development, Vygotsky}

-USEFUL as perceived by a student who thinks it will be personally useful, will help them achieve their personal goals.
+USEFUL as perceived by a student who thinks it will be personally useful, will help them achieve their personal goals, short-term and long-term, including intrinsic fun and satisfaction.
 We can try to understand students (with empathy), and then consider their goals when defining our goals, to guide our goal-directed designing of their activities.
 We want them to think “this school-activity will be a useful part of my personal education, will help me achieve my personal goals for life.”

 Will our Overall Education improve if we